GuillaumeBouchetEpitech/self-learning-3d-cars/README.md

 libglesv2
 ```

-## Dependency: Geronimo 0.0.7
+## Dependency: Geronimo 0.0.8

 [Github Link](https://github.com/GuillaumeBouchetEpitech/geronimo)

-This dependency will be donwloaded and built with the `Build Everything` method below
+This dependency will be downloaded and built with the `Build Everything` method below

-## Dependency: Basic Genetic Algorithm 0.0.4
+## Dependency: Basic Genetic Algorithm 0.0.5

 [Github Link](https://github.com/GuillaumeBouchetEpitech/basic-genetic-algorithm)

-This dependency will be donwloaded and built with the `Build Everything` method below
+This dependency will be downloaded and built with the `Build Everything` method below

 # How to Build